nicklafferty/craftycody/content/crafts/diy-speaker-stands.md

 ### Step 3:

 Time to glue and clamp (most) everything together.
 Let's grab two side pieces as well as a top and a bottom piece.
 Add some glue to the 45-degree cuts and clamp them together.
 We're going to make three of these frames.
+I realized I need a lot more corner clamps during this project.
+They really help with lining up the 90-degree angles.

 Go ahead and glue the shelving boards together along their edges and clamp them.